So, Raül, let’s start with the question everyone wants the answer to: What is the best language to start learning

 As the course name explains, Ubiqum Code Academy favours Java.
 In a nutshell, what can students expect to learn on the Java Web Development bootcamp?

 Ubiqum’s program requires a lot of dedication.
 However, this comes with great reward.
 When the 5 months have gone by (or rather flown by) and you look back at your first projects, you will be amazed by the evolution.
 It’s an intensive course and the more hours you dedicate, the better at programming you’ll be.
 It is frustrating and sometimes exasperating, but at the same time, infinitely satisfying.
 If you really put in the hours and take it seriously, you will have a 100% Ubiqum Xperience and see amazing results.

 Many people out there will be saying to themselves, “I know nothing about coding, how am I going to be able to learn something so complicated from scratch?”
 Why would you say Ubiqum’s Java Web development bootcamp is perfect for beginners?

-Ubiqum’s Java Web Development bootcamp is the perfect coding bootcamp for beginners as our program has been created for those who don’t have any notion of programming.
+Ubiqum’s Java Web Development bootcamp is the perfect coding bootcamp for beginners as the program has been created for those who don’t have any notion of programming.
 We have received students who didn’t even know how to compress a file or people who had never worked with a computer before who are now working on projects for the Barcelona Council.
 It starts from scratch and trains beginners in specific technical skills; It is designed so that the degree of difficulty is gradually increased while the student continues to acquire knowledge.
 This exponential growth only becomes clear to you when you finish the course and this is very satisfying.